Directors

 arpawong@usc.edu | more info

-Hiram Beltrán-Sánchez Professor, Community Health Sciences & Sociology, and Associate Director of the UCLA California Center for Population Research.
-Dr. Beltrán-Sánchez’s research focuses on the demography of health and aging.
-He has written on health patterns and trends in low- and middle-income countries; on aging in high-income countries including issues about compression of morbidity; on the links between early life experiences and late life outcomes; as well as on biomarker data from Mexico to study physiological patterns of health and their link with sociodemographic factors.
+Hiram Beltrán-Sánchez Professor of Community Health Sciences and Sociology and the Associate Director of the UCLA California Center for Population Research.
+His research focuses on the demography of health and aging, including health patterns and trends in low- and middle-income countries, aging in high-income countries (such as compression of morbidity), the links between early life experiences and later life outcomes, and the use of biomarker data from Mexico to explore physiological health patterns and their associations with sociodemographic factors.

 beltrans@ucla.edu | More Info